 Back to basics or cutting-edge technology?

 Most people will opt for a portable electric radiator if they tend to use their heater often and want to minimise their running costs.
 What’s great about electric radiators is that you’re free to choose free standing heaters that are as basic or as advanced as you prefer.
-If you want a heater with simple controls, models like the Osily OSOFR come with staged heat outputs and easy-to-use turn dial thermostats.
+If you want a heater with simple controls, budget models come with staged heat outputs and easy-to-use turn dial thermostats.
 However, if you’d like something with more energy-saving features, you can purchase models like our RC Wave with an additional set of feet, so you’ve got all the advanced functionality of a fixed heater but with greater portability.
 The Haverland RC Wave includes full 24/7 programming and a precision digital thermostat so you’ve got total control over your energy usage.
-What’s more, with its lightweight aluminium housing and dry thermal elements, you’ve still got the freedom to move your electric radiator from room to room whenever the need arises.
+What’s more, with its lightweight aluminium housing, you’ve still got the freedom to move your electric radiator from room to room whenever the need arises.
 And, as an extra plus point, it's completely oil free so there's no chance of leaks further down the line!

 When to Choose a Convector Heater…

 Convector heaters are all about quick heat and quick results.
 They’re the products we reach for when we need on-demand heat and they’re found just about everywhere – topping up the temperature in a yoga class, warming a home conservatory, or providing quick heat in a little-used meeting room.
 They’re not as energy-efficient as electric radiators and cost more to run if used regularly, but for total convenience, they’re exceptionally effective.